StuyPulse/attendance-scanner/README.md

 # Attendance ID Scanner

+External dependencies for the scanner can be installed by running:

+`$ pip install -r requirements.txt`

 ## Setting up a local development environment
 #### Download and install the Google App Engine SDK
 Select the SDK for Python